Pavel Postyshev: Family

-Postyshev had one son, Valentin (1916–1938), by his first wife, Anastasia Konovalova, whom he married in Siberia.
-Valentin, who had been so distressed by the plight of Ukrainian peasants, later enrolled at an aviation school in Yeysk, where he was appointed secretary of the school Komsomol organisation, and reputedly copied his father's example for ruthlessness.
+Postyshev wed his first wife Anastasia Konovalova in Siberia.
+Together they had his first son, Valentin (1916–1938).
+Valentin, who had initially been so distressed by the plight of the Ukrainian peasants, later enrolled at an aviation school in Yeysk, where he was appointed secretary of the school Komsomol organisation.
+He reputedly came to copy his father's example for ruthlessness.
 He was arrested on the same day as his father, 21 February 1938.
 According to one source, he was shot on 26 August 1938, when he was aged 23, though it has also been reported that he was in a labour camp in Kolyma and was sentenced to death there, for refusing to work, and shot.

-Postyshev's second wife, Tatiana Semyonovna Postolovskaya (1899-1938) was also an Old Bolshevik and a high ranking Communist Party official.
-In 1934, she was appointed Secretary of the Party committee of the All-Ukrainian Association of Scientific-Research Marxist-Leninist Institutes.
+Postyshev's second wife, Tatiana Semyonovna Postolovskaya (1899–1938) was also an Old Bolshevik and a high ranking Communist Party official.
+In 1934, she was appointed Secretary of the Party committee of the All-Ukrainian Association of Scientific-Research Marxist–Leninist Institutes.
 In February 1935, a Communist named M. Garin, whose wife had been expelled from the party at Postolovskaya's instigation, wrote to Stalin complaining that she "is not distinguished either for her intellect or her experience" but exercised "unlimited authority" because she was married to Postyshev.
 She was expelled from the Communist Party early in 1937.
 She was arrested on the same day as her husband, and shot on 26 August 1938.

 They had two more sons.
 Leonid (1920–2008) was arrested in 1939 and sentenced to ten years in the gulag, but survived and had his conviction overturned in 1955 and became a prominent economist.
 Vladimir (born 1922) was 15 or 16 years old when he was arrested, on 22 August 1938.
 In 1939, he was sentenced to five years in the gulag, as a "socially dangerous person".
 After he had completed that term, he was rearrested and sentenced to a further ten years.
 There is a story that when the two surviving brothers met, when their father was being "rehabilitated" in 1955, they did not recognise each other.
 Vladimir, then in his 30s, died soon afterwards.

 Legacy

-A railway station which eventually became the city of Pokrovsk was briefly (1934–1938) named Postyshevo after him.
+The city of Pokrovsk was briefly (1934–1938) named Postyshevo (or Postysheve, as rendered in Ukrainian) after him.
+The name of the city was changed following his removal from power and subsequent execution.
+A football club in Poltava was briefly named after him as was the factory that owned the club.

 Postyshev was rehabilitated on 1 June 1955.